How to Make a Cosmopolitan Cocktail

 To adjust the sweetness of your Cosmo, opt for sweetened Cranberry Juice or unsweetened Cranberry Juice.
 If using unsweetened, consider adding a touch of Simple Syrup or Agave to balance out the tartness.

-No, it’s not difficult.
+No, making a Cosmo cocktail isn’t difficult.
 With the right ingredients and a Cocktail Shaker, you can easily mix up this classic cocktail at home.
 As always, the quality of your ingredients is the key to any great tasting cocktail.

 IF YOU LIKE A COSMOPOLITAN, YOU MIGHT ALSO LIKE THESE DRINKS: